Fundamental Theory of Torsion Gravity: Torsion Gravity for Spinor Fields

-This general field equation can be restricted with the Velo-Zwanziger method \cite{v-z/1,v-z/2}, so taking its divergence
+This general field equation can be restricted with the Velo-Zwanziger method \cite{v-z/1,v-z/2}.
+So taking its divergence

-it becomes possible to see that there appears a third-order time derivative for the temporal component of the torsion axial-vector implying that the constraint obtained from the field equations would actually determine the time evolution of some components of the torsion axial-vector field, and since this would spoil the balance between the number of independent field equations and the amount of degrees of freedom of a given field, then no higher-order derivative terms must be produced in the constraints and so we set $\Pi\!=\!H$ identically; once this is done, there is no higher-order derivative nor second-order derivative in time for any components of the field in the constraint, which is thus a true constraint, and when it is substituted back into the field equations, we obtain
+it becomes possible to see that there appears a third-order time derivative for the temporal component of the torsion axial-vector implying that the constraint obtained from the field equations would actually determine the time evolution of some components of the torsion axial-vector field.
+Since this would spoil a balance between the number of independent field equations and the amount of degrees of freedom of a given field, then no higher-order derivative terms must be produced in the constraints and thus we set $\Pi\!=\!H$ identically.
+Once this is done, there is no second-order derivative in time for any components of the field in the constraint, which is thus a true constraint, and substituting it back into the field equations gives

 which contains second-order time derivatives of all components of the torsion axial-vector, and therefore this is a true field equation.
-To check the propagation of the field, we have to consider its characteristic equation
+To check the propagation properties of the field, we consider its characteristic equation

 giving rise to a characteristic determinant of the form